-In April 2007, we contributed \$1.3 million to the Retirement Plan and currently intend to contribute an additional \$2.4 million to the Retirement Plan later this year.
+We contributed \$2.6 million to the Retirement Plan through July 2007 and currently intend to contribute an additional \$1.3 million to the Retirement Plan later this year.
 Contribution estimates, which are subject to change, are based on regulatory requirements, future market conditions and assumptions used for actuarial computations of the Retirement Plan's obligations and assets.
 Management, at the present time, is unable to determine the amount, if any, of additional future contributions that may be required.